sorgelig/BK0011M_MIST/README.md

 - Fully functional BK0011M and BK0010 with close to real CPU and Video timings (need furter corrections).
 - Raw DSK image support (read-only, Disk A)
 - Multipatitioned VHD image (read-write, Disk C+)
+- BIN file support for BK0010 mode (only single file apps are supported)
 - A16M extension for BK0010 (support for short and long resets)
 - SMK512 extension for BK0011M
 - AY8910 Sound with 1.71MHz clock
 - Joystick
 - Mouse

-### Planned features:
-- single file loading from OSD
-- simulate tape loading (maybe)

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.